 Habitat | Confined to five national parks and sanctuaries in India: Gir National Park and surrounding areas in Gujarat's Saurashtra, Gir Sanctuary, Girnar Sanctuary, Mitiyala Sanctuary, and Pania Sanctuary. |

-The biggest threats Asiatic lions face in the sanctuaries and national parks are habitat fragmentation and poaching.
+The biggest threats Asiatic lions face in sanctuaries and national parks are habitat fragmentation and poaching.
 The Gir National Park Protected Area is home to a railway line and three major roads.
 Moreover, the three major Hindu temples inside the Protected Area also witness an influx of pilgrims and tourists throughout the year.
 This is why almost 200 Asiatic lions live outside the Protected Area of the Gir National Park.

 Although the human-lion conflict is presently negligible, the situation may go out of hand quickly.
 Moreover, reports have emerged that over 20,000 unguarded wells in the Protected Area have contributed to multiple lion deaths.
 Additionally, due to the penetration of Asiatic lions in one place, the risks of genetic inbreeding is quite high.

-Besides patrolling the area, the local forest authorities sensitise people about the importance of safeguarding Asiatic lions and their role in preserving the region's biodiversity.
+- Besides patrolling the area, the local forest authorities sensitise people about the importance of safeguarding Asiatic lions and their role in preserving the region's biodiversity.

-The Asiatic Lion is an endangered species facing multiple challenges.
+- The Asiatic Lion is an endangered species facing multiple challenges.
 Proper conservation efforts are required to protect them from being poached since they are integral to the region's biodiversity and India's status as a habitable country for wildlife.

 FAQs on Asiatic Lions

-Q.2) What is the IUCN status of the Asiatic Lion?
+Q2.
+What is the IUCN status of the Asiatic Lion?

-Q.3) How many Asiatic lions are found in India?
+Q3.
+How many Asiatic lions are found in India?

-Q.4) Where are Asiatic lions found?
+Q4.
+Where are Asiatic lions found?

 Asiatic lions are generally confined to five national parks and sanctuaries in India.
 They are Gir National Park and surrounding areas in Gujarat's Saurashtra, Gir Sanctuary, Girnar Sanctuary, Mitiyala Sanctuary, and Pania Sanctuary.
+Earlier, the Asiatic Lion was also found in West Asia and the Middle East.